Education for a data-driven world

 Innovative from the outside in

 Many of the world's most complex problems can be solved only through collaborative approaches.
-CIS was created to meet this challenge.
+Cornell Bowers CIS was created to meet this challenge.

-True to its founding mission to integrate computing into every discipline, CIS blurs the boundaries of the traditional college.
+True to its founding mission to integrate computing into every discipline, Cornell Bowers CIS blurs the boundaries of the traditional college.
 It's a place of radical collaboration where computer science thrives side-by-side with emerging fields like computational social science and human-centered design.
-From our work in human-computer interaction to computer-aided sustainable design, CIS has become emblematic of the broad collaborative ties between technological and non-technological disciplines at Cornell.
+From our work in human-computer interaction to computer-aided sustainable design, the college has become emblematic of the broad collaborative ties between technological and non-technological disciplines at Cornell.